toretto460/toretto460.github.io/content/posts/sse.md

 < Transfer-Encoding: chunked
 ```

-The [HTTP / 1.1](https://en.wikipedia.org/wiki/HTTP_persistent_connection) version of the protocol supports the persistent connections, basically every connection is threated as persistent unless the client (or the server) sends a `Connection: close` header.
+The [HTTP / 1.1](https://en.wikipedia.org/wiki/HTTP_persistent_connection) version of the protocol supports the persistent connections, basically every connection is treated as persistent unless the client (or the server) sends a `Connection: close` header.
-This can be a very useful approach to keep the number of new opened connection under control, even more so we have thousands of clients that needs to receive notifications and constantly ping the server to ask for them.
+This can be a very useful approach to keep the number of newly opened connection under control, even more so we have thousands of clients that need to receive notifications and constantly ping the server to ask for them.

 ### Server Sent Events - SSE